jsdotlua/jest-lua/docs/docs/UsingMatchers.md

 end)
 ```

 In this code, `expect(2 + 2)` returns an "expectation" object.
 You typically won't do much with these expectation objects except call matchers on them.
 In this code, `.toBe(4)` is the matcher.
-When Jest Roblox runs, it tracks all the failing matchers so that it can print out nice error messages for you.
+When Jest Lua runs, it tracks all the failing matchers so that it can print out nice error messages for you.

 `toBe` tests exact equality.
 If you want to check the value of an object, use `toEqual` instead: